seaona/devnet-config/README.md

     - The punks contract address is `0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb`

 2. Get the contract code from [Etherscan](https://etherscan.io/address/0xb47e3cd837ddf8e4c57f05d70ab865de6e193bbb#code)
     - Identify which variable you want to change.
-In our case, we want to change the mapping where the token owners are set, so it is the `mapping(uint => address) punkIndexToAddress`
+In our case, we want to change the mapping where the token owners are set, so it is the `mapping(uint => address) punkIndexToAddress` and the `mapping(address=>uint256) balanceOf`
 3. Get the storage layout

 ![storage](/CryptoPunksMarket.svg)